its-edalo/slay-the-jokers/INSTALL.md

 *Why?* This mod uses [`Python`](https://www.python.org/), a popular programming language, to upload game data to the Slay the Jokers server. `uv` makes it simple to install and run Python packages without needing a global Python installation.

 **Note:** The Python uploader is launched via a PowerShell script.
-It may change the size or font of the `Lovely` window — that's normal.
+It may change the size or font of the `Lovely` window.

 ## Step 7: Verify Everything Works!